ReliSA/STePSEnHECs-PaCt/References.md

 [KIR'18] Kirschner, Paul A., Claessens, Luce Corneel Aline and Raaijmakers, Steven Frederik.
 "Op de schouders van reuzen: Inspirerende inzichten uit de cognitieve psychologie voor leerkrachten".
 In Education and Learning: Development in Interaction.
 Ten Brink Uitgevers, 2018.

+[[KOH'22]]((catalogue/publications/koh22/koh22.md) Kohls, Christian.
+"Hybrid Events in Education."
+In Proceedings of the 27th European Conference on Pattern Languages of Programs (EuroPLop ’22).
+Association for Computing Machinery, July 2022.
+Pages 1-7.

 [[PIN'25]](catalogue/publications/pin25/pin25.md) Pinho, Daniel, Picha, Petr and Brada, Premek.
 "Patterns for Teaching Agile with Student Projects - Team and Project Setup."
 In EuroPLop '25: Proceedings of the 30th European Conference on Pattern Languages of Programs, People, and Practices.
 Springer, July 2025.
 Pages 1-10.

 [SCH'20-1] Schwaber, K. and Sutherland J. "The Scrum Guide - The definitive rules of the game". https://scrumguides.org/scrum-guide.html.
 2020.